ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Circuit Breaker

-This pattern is widely used in a distributed architecture aiming to handle fault scenario that might auto-heal in a certain amount of time and this of course increase the stability and resiliency of the system.
+This pattern is widely used in a distributed architecture aiming to handle fault scenario that might self heals in a certain amount of time and this of course increase the stability and resiliency of the system.
 One of the great power of Istio, It allows us to implement this pattern only by handling the network level by adding a **Traffic Policy** to the **Destination Rule**.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3